 Who are the Social Progress Imperative?

-SPI are an NGO focused on measuring and advancing social progress, led by Michael Green.
-They are committed to improving lives through the provision of robust, holistic and innovative measurement tools that equip leaders and change makers in business, government and civil society to advance progress.
+The main mission of the Social Progress Imperative (SPI) led by CEO Michael Green, is to measure and advance social progress and to improve lives through the provision of robust, holistic and innovative measurement tools that equip leaders and change makers in business, government and civil society to advance progress.
 Original collaborators, who now sit on the Advisory Board and Board of Directors respectively, include Harvard Business School Professor Michael Porter and Economist US Business Editor and New York Bureau Chief Matthew Bishop.

 Social Progress Imperative